3shadesmarimo/3shadesmarimo/README.md

-- 👋 Hi, I’m @3shadesmarimo
+- 👋 Hi, My name is Bilegt
-- 👀 I’m interested in
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SwiftUI and C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 3shadesmarimo/3shadesmarimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.